Explore health content from A to Z.

 I need information about...

-Many people feel blue, anxious, or depressed after being told they have cancer.
-These feelings may continue or come back throughout treatment.
-In addition, you may experience mood changes as a side effect of treatment.
+Some people may feel worried, sad, or stressed when dealing with skin cancer.
+These feelings may continue during treatment.
+You may also worry about how you will look after the treatment.
+You may have mood changes as a side effect of treatment.
 These may be mild or serious.
-Seek immediate help if you experience any of the following signs or symptoms:
+Seek help right away if have:

 Loss of interest in things you once enjoyed